kamalber/spring-boot-angular4-authentication/README.md

 # spring-boot & angular4 authentication application
 - This project is a simple secured authentication of an Angular4 frontend application with a simple Spring Boot backend API with Spring  Security.
-# waht you will learn
+# what you will learn
 - secure your rest api using spring security with spring boot
 - build a stateless authentication